-- In 2017, we launched XenoSure biologic pledgets. - In 2017, we launched a longer version of our Anastoclip AC intended for use in neurosurgery applications. - In 2018, we expanded the indications for our Anastoclip GC in the United States to include dura tissue repair.
+- In 2017, we launched XenoSure biologic pledgets. - · In 2017, we launched a longer version of our Anastoclip AC intended for use in neurosurgery applications. - In 2018, we expanded the indications for our Anastoclip GC in the United States to include dura tissue repair. - In 2019, we initiated limited market releases for our newly developed XenoSure Plus products.